sander-hergarten/ai-notes/Counterfactual Model.md

 The regression function, which measures association, is $$r(x)=\mathbb E(Y|X=x)$$ In general $\theta(x)\ne r(x)$.
 However, when $X$ is randomly assigned, $\theta(x)=r(x)$

-## Observational Studies and Confounding
+# Observational Studies and Confounding
 A study in which treatment is not randomly assigned, is called an observational study.
+> [!Danger] Finish this part

 # Simpson's Paradox
 Simpson's paradox is a puzzling phenomenon that is discussed in most statistics texts.
 Unfortunately it is explained incorrectly in most statistics texts.
 The reason is that it is nearly impossible to explain the paradox without using counterfactuals.